angelopoerio/verify-k8s-certs/README.md

 scrape the metrics from its endpoints.
 The service needs permission to list all the **namespaces** and all the services of the cluster so be sure to use a **serviceaccount** with these privileges otherwise it will not work!
+When the deployment runs on the cluster with no errors then you should add to to the **scrape_config** section of your Prometheus instance a new job to instruct it to scrape the metrics.

 # Metrics
 The exposed Prometheus metrics are the following ones (at the endpoint **/metrics**):